acos16/test-automation/01-test-automation.md

 Test automation supports various types of testing, including unit tests, integration tests, functional tests, and regression tests.
 It is particularly useful in continuous integration and continuous deployment (CI/CD) environments, where frequent and fast testing cycles are critical.

+Automation testing involves having QA Engineers write test scripts to run the tests.
+When it comes to automation vs. manual testing, the main difference is based on who runs the test – human step-by-step or automation framework, along with other tools and software applications.

 For the above information, various sources can be cited: